elizabeth-poggie/elizabeth-poggie/_content/notes/08-user-interfaces.md

 ## What is Javascript ?

 One of the most popular and widely used programming languages in the world and big companies build entire applications on it (or its variations like TypeScript).

-IN north america the average salary of a JavaScript developer typically ranges between $70,000 and $120,000,

 You can be in the frontend and backend just with javascript.